I hope this post will help you to learn better what kind of a person I am.

 I am absolutely convinced that any extremism is bad.

 Any idea, even a very good one, if taken to its extremes becomes its own opposite.

-Every good idea can be severely compromised by its poor implementation (which is often taking it to the extreme).
+Every good idea can be severely compromised by its poor implementation (which is often happen by taking it to the extreme).

 That is why I am extremely anti-extremist.

 A logical artist